dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-design-2.0.0.md

 ![Denotification](resources/images/tb_cs_011.png)

-Once a suspected case is bacteriologically confirmed or clinically diagnosed, they should receive a **TB registration number**.
+Once a presumptive case is bacteriologically confirmed or clinically diagnosed, they should receive a **TB registration number**.
 This information is also highlighted as a **reminder in the Feedback** window on the top right corner of the data entry screen just above the enrollment information.
 The clinician/data entry clerk should therefore reopen the enrollment window and assign a TB registration number according to the national guidelines.
 Although the default configuration leaves this space blank and editable, implementers might want to consider if an automatic assignment of a number (or alphanumeric sequence) would be appropriate as per the local workflow.

 ![TB registration number assignment for clinically and bacteriologically diagnosed cases](resources/images/tb_cs_019.png)